 In addition, the Insurance Company will request that you sign an authorization allowing them to request information from your doctors.

 The disability attorneys at Hiller, PC will assist you in completing your Claimant’s Statement and we will work with your doctors and employers to complete their respective forms.
-For any disability claim, it is of the utmost importance that these forms be completed thoroughly and accurately.
+For any Long Term Disability claim, it is of the utmost importance that these forms be completed thoroughly and accurately.
 We will make sure you don’t get “tripped up” by the insurance companies’ manipulations.

 – Medical Records from your treating doctors to document your symptoms, physical examination findings, treatment, and diagnoses;